Sandra Susanibar-Adaniya, MD, MS

 Deborah Stephens, DO

-Associate Professor of Medicine, Lineberger Comprehensive Cancer Center, The University of North Carolina Medical Center
+Associate Professor of Medicine, Lineberger Comprehensive Cancer Center, The University of North Carolina Medical Center, Chapel Hill, NC

 Dr. Deborah Stephens, MD is the Director of the Chronic Lymphocytic Leukemia (CLL) Program and the CLL/Lymphoma Research Group at the University of North Carolina.
 Dr. Stephens leads a subspecialty CLL-focused clinic.
 Her primary research interests include developing targeted therapies for CLL and lymphoma, studying therapy resistance, and developing supportive therapies for CLL complications.
 She is principal investigator on multiple clinical trials including the international chair of the SWOG S1925 EVOLVE CLL Study.
 She leads the CLL Subcommittee within the SWOG Group.
 Dr. Stephens has served on the CLL NCCN Guidelines Panel and the Medical Advisory Board of the CLL Society.